codextended/TwitterClient/README.md

 * [x] Links in tweets are clickable and will launch the web browser.
 * [x] User can refresh tweets timeline by pulling down to refresh.
 * [x] User can open the twitter app offline and see last loaded tweets
-* [x] Tweets are persisted into sqlite and can be displayed from the local DB.
 * [x] User can tap a tweet to display a "detailed" view of that tweet
 * [x] Compose activity is replaced with a modal overlay
 * [x]  Leverage RecyclerView as a replacement for the ListView and ArrayAdapter for all lists of tweets.
 * [x] Move the "Compose" action to a FloatingActionButton instead of on the AppBar.
 * [x] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
 * [x] Replace Picasso with Glide for more efficient image rendering.
+* [x] When a network request is sent, user sees an indeterminate progress indicator
+* [x] User can "reply" to any tweet on their home timeline
+* [x] The user that wrote the original tweet is automatically "@" replied in compose
+* [x] User can click on a tweet to be taken to a "detail view" of that tweet
+* [x] User can take favorite (and unfavorite) or retweet actions on a tweet
+* [x] Improve the user interface and theme the app to feel "twitter branded"

 ## Video Walkthrough